Lawson D'Ath: Luton Town

 On 6 January 2017, D'Ath signed for League Two club Luton Town on a one-and-a-half-year contract for an undisclosed fee, with the option of a further year.
 He made his Luton debut on 14 January, starting in their 2–1 win away to Crewe Alexandra.
 D'Ath started in both legs of the play-off semi-final defeat to Blackpool, losing 6–5 on aggregate, and finished 2016–17 with 13 appearances for Luton.
 He was released by Luton at the end of the 2017–18 season.

 Milton Keynes Dons

 D'Ath agreed to sign for newly relegated League Two club Milton Keynes Dons on 20 June 2018 on a one-year contract, effective from 1 July.
 However, following limited first team opportunities, D'Ath was one of ten players released by the club at the end of the 2018–19 season.

 Yeovil Town

 Following a successful trial, on 3 August 2019, D'Ath signed for National League club Yeovil Town on a two-year contract.
 At the end of the 2020–21 season, D'Ath was released by Yeovil Town but remained at the club post-surgery for rehabilitation.

 On 29 January 2022, after completing a period of rehabilitation D'Ath signed a new contract with Yeovil Town.
+At the end of the 2022–23 season, D'Ath was released by Yeovil following the club's relegation from the National League.

+Later career

+On 14 June 2023, D'Ath signed for National League North club Banbury United.
+On 28 March 2024, D'Ath joined divisional rivals Hereford on a deal until the end of the season.
+On 2 May 2024, D'Ath agreed to stay at Hereford until the end of the 2024–25 season.